nmi246/Health/gi_recovery.md

 # Remove guilt:
 - Eat healthy but if you eat unhealthy, accept it and move on.
 Don’t dwell on it and feel guilty; really bad for health.

-Active relaxation:
+# Active relaxation:
-	•	NSDR, active gut relax through deep breathes and and trying to mentally relax the gut.
+- NSDR, active gut relax through deep breathes and and trying to mentally relax the gut.

-Mind set
+### Have the right mindset

-Meditation:
+### Meditation:
-	•	NSDR before sleep
+- NSDR before sleep
-	•	Deep breaths throughout day.
+- Deep breaths throughout day.
-	•

-TODO:
-	⁃	add to GitHub.
-	⁃	Add references and web-links for more info.
-	⁃
+### References and relevant reading material:
+- history of our favourite foods